JainamBheda/OOPS-Notes-By-Jainam-Bheda/Constructor.md

 - It plays important role while object creation
 - `Whenever the object is created Constructor is called`
 - This process happens automatically when we use `new` keyword to create the object

+## Characteristics of Construtor

+- Same Name as Class.
+- No Return Type
+- Automatically called whenever object is created.
+- Used to set intial values